 You can take action to protect your legal rights immediately after a pedestrian-vehicle collision in Augusta.
 Call the police to report the crash, even if the driver of the vehicle doesn’t want you to.
 Having the police on the scene can create an official report of the accident.
 Take photographs of the scene before you leave, if possible.
 Get the other driver’s contact and insurance information.
 Go to a hospital without delay to tend to your physical injuries.
-The next step you should take is to contact a pedestrian accident attorney.
+The next step you should take is to contact a personal injury attorney in Augusta.

 An attorney can help you with each phase of the legal process in the fight for justice and maximum financial compensation.
 Your lawyer can help you recover the amount you need to finally move forward.
 Call (706) 722-8784 or contact us online today to get in touch with our local Augusta, Georgia based law firm.